 Feed: Once bloom is finished, fertilize once per month from April through October.

-(Araucaria heterophylla), the small evergreen with soft foliage.
+Norfolk Island pines (Araucaria heterophylla), are small evergreens with soft foliage.

 How: These little trees, native to the South Pacific, will not survive our Colorado weather so keep them indoors in bright light and out of direct afternoon sun.
 Take care not to let it dry out in our low-humidity homes.
 Water when the top inch of soil feels dry, discarding water that collects in the catch pan.

 Feed: From April through June, use half-strength fertilizer twice per month.
 Feed monthly for the rest of the year.

 Tip: For healthy, bright foliage, mist with water twice per week for healthy, bright foliage.

 How: Moist soil and full sun keeps the foliage lasting, but for glossy, plump fruit, place this plant in a room with cool temperatures.
 This annual is finished when all the fruit drops off, so compost it when the display is over.

 Tip: If the oils from handling get into eyes or on skin, this pepper can be irritating.
 Choose a visible but out of the way area for this plant to keep kids and pets safe from its sting.